samansiddiqui55/os-samans/README.md

-OS Samans - Interactive Portfolio Operating System
+# OS Samans - Interactive Portfolio Operating System

-OS Samans is a desktop-style interactive portfolio** that brings a unique twist to showcasing personal information and projects.
-Built with **HTML, CSS, and JavaScript, it functions like a lightweight operating system interface, integrating all sections of a personal portfolio into a cohesive 3D desktop experience.
+**OS Samans** is a **desktop-style interactive portfolio** that brings a unique twist to showcasing personal information and projects.
+Built with **HTML, CSS, and JavaScript**, it functions like a lightweight operating system interface, integrating all sections of a personal portfolio into a cohesive 3D desktop experience.

 🌐 **Live Demo:** [https://samans-os-three.vercel.app/](https://samans-os-three.vercel.app/)